UselessGuru/UG-Miner/README.md

 ![alt text](https://github.com/UselessGuru/UG-Miner-Extras/releases/download/Images/UG-Miner_FirstStart.png "UG-Miner Web GUI")

-## Idle detection

-The idle detection functionality (if enabled in the configuration) will suspend mining when UG-Miner detects any mouse or keyboard activitity.
-Mining will resume when no further activity is detected for a configurable number of seconds.

-Pool brains will still run in the background avoiding the learning phase on resume.

-BalancesTracker will still run in the background to keep the pool balances up to date.

 ### Pool Variants

 UG-Miner pools the pools in regular intervals to get up-to-date pricing and coin availablilty data.